hutchYy/zsh-vpn-network-prompt/README.md

 ![](prompt.png)

 ## Installation
-The prompt works for both ZSH "vanilla" and Oh My Zsh,on the other hand the configuration is not the same.
+The prompt works for both ZSH "vanilla" and Oh My Zsh, on the other hand the configuration file is not the same.

 ### Oh My Zsh
 In Oh My Zsh, it is fairly simple to add the network prompt by editing your current theme file.